neil-unomaha/CIF_CYBR_8950/Milestone 2.md

 ## Visuals and Diagrams

 ### Basic CIF Infrastructure

 ![Diagram of CIF](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/Assets/cif-basic.png)

 * CIF is constantly making requests to the various threat feeds you configure it to pull from.
 It takes the results from those threat feeds and stores them in a database.

 * Feed configurations are specified in `/etc/cif/rules` directory
-* Clients will make requests to your CIF server too, at which point the server will pull out data from its database, format it, and return it as a response.
+* Clients will make requests to your CIF server too, at which point the server will pull out data from its local database, format it, and return it as a response.

 ### CIF Challenge

 ![CIF Challenge](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/Assets/cif-challenge.png)

 * The challenge is that CIF is not immediately able to integrate into popular firewalls such as Palo Alto
 * Work is required to pull in indicators from CIF, format the output, and push those indicators to your network's firewall

 ### Middleware Solution

 ![Middleware Solution](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/Assets/cif-middle_solution.png)

 * Existing middleware solutions exist, such as MindMeld and panhandler

 * Concern is about the maintainability of the middleware.
 Is there a solution where middleware isn't needed?

-### API Solution
+### Suggested API Solution

 ![API Solution](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/Assets/cif-api-solution.png)

 * API solution: have an endpoint that a firewall calls, which returns indicators in an ingestible format for that firewall

 ### NU CIF Infrastructure

 ![NU CIF Infrastructure](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/Assets/cif-nu-setup.png)

 * NU uses the Palo Alto framework
 * Currently, a CIF server sits on the UNL network

 -----

 ## References